Written with wit, wisdom, and compassion, this easy–to–use A–to–Z reference is a godsend for dog owners and prospective dog owners.

 Dr. Nicholas Dodman, expert animal psychologist and acclaimed author of The Dog Who Loved Too Much, gets us inside the minds of our pets to learn what makes them do the crazy things they do.

 From aggression to zoonosis and just about everything in between, Dr. Dodman draws on case histories from his own practice at the prestigious Tufts University Veterinary Center and offers fresh and incredibly useful tips that apply the latest discoveries in canine behaviorism and pharmacology.
 Here are simple, sensible, step-by-step instructions on diet, exercise, environment, and lifestyle changes that any pet owner can safely implement to effect seemingly miraculous improvement in their dog’s behavior.
 Authoritative, entertaining, and immensely practical, Dr. Dodman proves that when it comes to caring for man’s best friend, he’s the best friend we have.

-Nicholas Dodman, B.V.M.S., M.R.C.V.S., professor of behavioral pharmacology at Tufts University School of Veterinary Medicine and director of the Behavior Clinic, is the author of The Dog Who Loved Too Much.
-He is an internationally known specialist in domestic animal… More about Nicholas Dodman
+Nicholas Dodman, BVMS, MRCVS, is a professor of behavioral pharmacology and the director of the Behavior Clinic at Tufts University’s Cummings School of Veterinary Medicine as well as the author of The Dog Who Loved Too Much.
+He is an internationally known specialist in… More about Nicholas Dodman

 Paperback | $16.00

 Published by Bantam Jun 06, 2000| 306 Pages| 6 x 9| ISBN 9780553379686

 "A Dr. Spock-like owner’s guide to rearing and training the family dog." —The Washington Post